J0K3R-Joel/BotBall_Library/doc/Common_Issues.md

   - `Sorry: ValueError: source code string cannot contain null bytes`

 - **Cause:**
-  - country specific characters which will not be recognized by the KISS IDE
+  - special characters which will not be recognized by the KISS IDE (e.g.: "—")
   - When copy / pasting code from somewhere (often from ChatGPT)

 - **Solution / Workaround:**